byu-is-566/is-566-10-dbt-cloud-instructions/README.md

 Okay, now with our new source added to `sources.yml`, we can go to work integrating the new data source into our transformation pipeline.
 I'm going to leave you to mostly figure this out on your own as a test of your data engineering mettle, but here are a few things to keep in mind:
 - The data in the new source is stored in a single `RAW` variant column, just like the previous email data.
 This means that you'll want to add a new base model called `base_ecom__email_mktg_new` (see the directory tree at the top of these instructions if you need to see where it goes), and then ensure that the data from the new base model is incorporated in the downstream `stg_ecom__email_campaigns` model.
-- Desipite the single-column nature of the new data, you'll want to look carefully at the embeded values and ensure that you're extracting everything so that the output matches the data coming from the old email system.
+- Despite the single-column nature of the new data, you'll want to look carefully at the embedded values and ensure that you're extracting everything so that the output matches the data coming from the old email system.
-- Depending on how careful you are about the previous item, you may get to experience the _thrill_ of some of our tests that we configurecd in Task 2 doing their job and ensuring that the data that makes it into the `stg_ecom__email_campaigns` model is A-OK.
+- Depending on how careful you are about the previous item, you may get to experience the _thrill_ of some of our tests that we configured in Task 2 doing their job and ensuring that the data that makes it into the `stg_ecom__email_campaigns` model is A-OK.
 - There are two ways for you to ensure that you have successfully integrated the new dataset in a way that won't get you fired from your data team.
 First (obviously) you'll want to be able to successfully run `dbt build` after adding the base table and making changes to the `stg_ecom__email_campaigns` model.
 Any tests that fail should be used to refine your implementation.
 Second, after successfully running `dbt build`, you should re-run the `email_campaign_performance.sql` analysis query that we ran in Task 1.
 The numbers should obviously be different since we added data, especially in the count columns like "Email Opened".
 To help you know whether you nailed the data integration, I'll share an entire row of results from the analysis query:

 | CUSTOMER_SEGMENT | AD_STRATEGY | PRODUCT_CATEGORY | EMAIL_OPENED | EMAILS_CLICKED | ADDED_TO_CART | CONVERSIONS |